vuejs/router/docs/guide/essentials/route-matching-syntax.md

 // throws an Error because `chapters` is empty
 ```

-These can also be combined with custom Regexp by adding them **after the closing parentheses**:
+These can also be combined with a custom regex by adding them **after the closing parentheses**:

 ```js
 const routes = [